Where Do Guests Stay at a Destination Wedding?

 This works well, but requires coordination.

-Choosing between on-site lodging and hotels often comes down to the type of venue you select, which we break down in our guide to choosing a wedding venue that fits your vision.
+Choosing between on-site lodging and hotels often comes down to the type of venue you select, which we break down in how to choose the perfect destination wedding venue

-If you’re comparing how different venues package lodging and guest experience, our guide to all-inclusive wedding packages in Upstate New York gives a helpful breakdown.
+If you’re comparing how different venues package lodging and guest experience, this guide to all-inclusive wedding venues gives a helpful breakdown.

 Most destination weddings are a mix.